davidstanke/instapuller/README.md

 # Insta-puller
 A Serverless (compute) approach to scraping Instagram feeds.
+This application runs on Cloud Run and pulls images and captions from selected Instagram users.
+It stores these in a Cloud SQL database.

 _Note that storing data in Cloud SQL isn't a truly serverless data solution_

 ## Setup

+> 🥧NOTE: This looks like a lot of setup, but **it will only take about 5 minutes.** It's just a bunch of copy-and-paste scripts to run in cloud shell. 🍰

-This should only take about 5 minutes.
-It's mostly a ton of copying-and-pasting shell commands.
-You can run it from any terminal that has gcloud and docker, but the easiest way is to **run all the following commands in cloud shell**.
+You can run these steps from any terminal that has gcloud and docker, but the easiest way is to **run all the following commands in cloud shell**.
 You'll need a GitHub.com personal account. *Recommended: create a new GCP project before proceeding.
 Run `gcloud init` if needed to authorize your session to the project you'll use for this application.*

 #### Set some convenience vars
 ```bash